 Finally, it's your turn!
 Congratulations!
 We can't wait to celebrate with you as you walk across the stage.
 Here's everything you need to know about graduation requirements, Convocation, and other events that will help you with the transition from student to graduate.

 APPLY TO GRADUATE THROUGH WEBADVISOR

-The deadline to apply to graduate for 2013 was January 31, 2013.
-If you have missed the deadline and have any questions regarding 2013 graduation applications, please contact Student Services.
+The deadline to apply to graduate on May 2, 2014 is January 31, 2014.
+If you have any questions regarding 2014 graduation applications, please contact Student Services.

-Regent College’s Forty-Second Convocation was held on Friday April 27, 2012 at Broadway Church.
-You can download the video from the Regent Bookstore here.
+Regent College’s Forty-Third Convocation was held on Friday May 3, 2013 at Broadway Church.
+Check back here soon to download the video from the Regent Bookstore.

 Graduation requirements and procedures

 - Submit an online application for graduation through WebAdvisor by the end of January in the year you wish to graduate.

 - Submit the graduation application fee along with the application.

 - Settle all ﬁnancial obligations with the College, including any amounts owing on your student account and any library ﬁnes.

 - Complete all the requirements of your program outlined in the Academic Catalogue.